 Notice: FWC’s Commission voted to postpone bear hunting in Florida in 2016 and could consider future bear hunting in 2017.

-The state’s largest land mammal has come back from just several hundred bears in the 1970s to approximately 4,030 today and is one of Florida’s biggest conservation success stories.
+The state’s largest land mammal has come back from just several hundred bears in the 1970s to over 4,000 today and is one of Florida’s biggest conservation success stories.